ivilaco/ivilaco/README.md

 🎓 I hold a M.A. in Economics, a M.A. in Economics of Public Policies and a BSc in Economics from Universidad del Rosario. 📚

-🌱 I have also completed the Data Science for All (DS4A) program by Correlation One,as well as two programs provided by Bloomberg: Bloomberg Market Concepts (BMC) and Environmental Social Governance (ESG).
+🌱 I have also completed the Data Science for All (DS4A) program by Correlation One, as well as two programs provided by Bloomberg: Bloomberg Market Concepts (BMC) and Environmental Social Governance (ESG).

 ## 🛠️ Skills and Expertice
 * Programming Languages: Python, Stata and R